inaimathi/langnostic/resources/posts/even-more-notes-on-clojure.md

 #### Very Succinct

 I'm honestly surprised how succinct the language is.
 It might be the case that my idiosyncratic thought processes are just suited to a Lispy syntax, but I was still surprised when I finished the re-write of [my blog](https://github.com/Inaimathi/langnostic#langnostic). `wc -l` says the complete codebase weighs in at 305 lines.
-That's a reduction of about 80 from the Haskell[^admittedly-hacked] implementation.
+That's a reduction of about 80 from the[^admittedly-hacked] Haskell implementation.
 I'm not going to draw deep conclusions about this, both because it's a really small-scale test, _and_ because line-count isn't exactly the best measure of code quality, but it is something to note.

 [^admittedly-hacked]: Admittedly hacked-together.

 The only thing I'm willing to conclude is that [`hiccup`](https://github.com/weavejester/hiccup#hiccup) is a damn sight better than [Blaze](https://hackage.haskell.org/package/blaze-html) at expressing HTML markup.
-Which honestly seems to beg the question of why everyone in Haskell-land is happier bizarrely composing functions together, rather than defining a syntax-tree datatype and being done with it.
+Which honestly seems to beg the question of why everyone in Haskell-land is happier bizarrely composing functions together, rather than defining a syntax-tree datatype for XML and being done with it.

 #### Libraries for Everything